 For example, you can leave your food, exercise, body and weight goals on a chart pinned to the fridge for everybody in your household to keep an eye on.
 This way, if you feel like caving in you will have an incentive to keep going as you’ll have other people to answer to, in the nicest possible way of course.

-Whatever you decide to do from this list, be it all, or just a few of the suggestions, make sure to implement them daily.
-You will be surprised how quickly the little things add up; and also just how fast your body responds and adapts.
+Whatever you decide to do from this list, be it all, or just a few of the suggestions, just make sure to implement them daily.
+You will be surprised how quickly the little things add up, and also just how fast your body responds and adapts.

-I would love to hear how you get on on your health and fitness journey, and if you would like to leave a comment, or if you need any more advice then please don’t hesitate to drop me a comment below.
+I would love to hear how you get on on your health and fitness journey, so if you would like to leave a comment or you need any more advice, then please don’t hesitate to drop me a comment.
 What works for you?
 Do you have your own weight loss tips?
-I’m sure they would be of benefit to others if you were to post them.
+I’m sure they could be of benefit to others if you were to post them.